 The architecture step is where the AI helped me most, because it’s the part I understand least.

 The BMad architecture workflow is a collaborative eight-step process.
 At each step, it asks questions, surfaces tradeoffs, and explains why certain decisions matter.
-By the end I had a proper document covering:
+By the end I had a proper document covering how data moves between the browser and the database, how authentication works and where it is enforced, how state is managed when the table view and the Kanban board show the same data, how the AI cover letter generation works without timing out, where the freemium limits get enforced, and what happens to everything when someone deletes their account.

 The key insight I took from this step: the AI can write correct code, but it needs to know the rules of this specific project to write correct code for this project.
 The architecture document is where those rules live.
 Every agent that works on the codebase from this point on reads it first.